 For Wordpress and Magento websites, Kraken is a plugin that automatically optimises all new image uploads.

-That takes care of your second task, which is to reduce the size of any new images you upload to your site.
+That takes care of your second task, which is to optimise images you upload to your site.

 Pro Tip: When uploading images, make sure the image dimensions are never greater than the container size.
 In other words, if the container has a maximum width of 400 pixels, don’t upload an image that’s 800 pixels wide.